afska/gba-link-connection/README.md

 *(aka Multiboot through Multi-Play Mode)*

 This tool allows sending Multiboot ROMs (small 256KiB programs that fit in EWRAM) from one GBA to up to 3 slaves, using a single cartridge.

+Its demo (`LinkCableMultiboot_demo`) has all the other gba-link-connection ROMs bundled with it, so it can be used to quickly test the library.

 ![screenshot](https://github.com/afska/gba-link-connection/assets/1631752/6ff55944-5437-436f-bcc7-a89b05dc5486)